-You can use Visual Studio Online team projects to host a Git repository for your source code, and automatically build and deploy to Azure web apps or cloud services whenever you push a commit to the repository.
+You can use Visual Studio Team Services team projects to host a Git repository for your source code, and automatically build and deploy to Azure web apps or cloud services whenever you push a commit to the repository.

 You'll need Visual Studio 2013 and the Azure SDK installed.
 If you don't already have Visual Studio 2013, download it by choosing the Get started for free link at www.visualstudio.com.
 Install the Azure SDK from here.

-You need an Visual Studio online account to complete this tutorial: You can open a Visual Studio Online account for free.
+You need an Visual Studio Team Services account to complete this tutorial: You can open a Visual Studio Team Services account for free.

-To set up a cloud service to automatically build and deploy to Azure by using Visual Studio Online, follow these steps.
+To set up a cloud service to automatically build and deploy to Azure by using Visual Studio Team Services, follow these steps.

-If you don’t already have a Visual Studio Online account, you can get one here.
+If you don’t already have a Visual Studio Team Services account, you can get one here.
 When you create your team project, choose Git as your source control system.
 Follow the instructions to connect Visual Studio to your team project.

 In Team Explorer, choose the Clone this repository link.